issadrac/PersonalGameProject/README.md

 I created MyGame to learn how to implement essential game mechanics such as user input, collision detection, level loading, and sound.
 Through this project, I also focused on building debugging tools that help with visualizing hitboxes and detecting issues in gameplay.
 The debugging tools I developed have been extremely useful for optimizing the game and ensuring it runs as expected.

 The main menu is first shown which consists of two blue buttons and a red button.
 The first level is entered by pressing the blue button to the left.
 That level is the one that should be played.
 The second level is entered by pressing the blue button to the right but that is only there to show proof of multiple levels working rather than attempting to make an engaging level.
 The red button in the main menu exits the program when clicked.
+Press F to fullscreen.

 ## How to run